jennifer-language/jennifer/README.md

 **Milestone 14**

 Jennifer is a small, experimental, interpreted programming language.
-The interpreter is written in Go and the shipping binary is produced with [TinyGo](https://tinygo.org/).
+The interpreter is written in Go and ships as two binaries:
+**`jennifer`** (built with [TinyGo](https://tinygo.org/), small and embeddable; some host features like `os/exec` aren't implemented by the TinyGo runtime yet) and **`jennifer-go`** (built with the standard Go toolchain, full host-feature surface; what you reach for during development). `make build` produces both side by side.
 Source files use the `.j` extension.

 This project exists primarily as a learning exercise: how to design a language and build an interpreter end-to-end (lexer → preprocessor → parser →